-All teachers and educational professionals have specific protection from discrimination at work on grounds of race under the Equality Act 2010.
 You are protected regardless of your race, colour, nationality, or ethnic or national origins.
 Discrimination because you are perceived as belonging to a particular racial group, or because you associate with someone who belongs to a particular racial group, will be unlawful.
 You are protected whether you are permanent, fixed-term, full-time, part-time, supply or agency.

 Your colleagues, managers and governors are prohibited from discriminating against you.
 If you are an agency worker on a day-to-day or longer term contract, your agency and the hirers for whom you are working are prohibited from discriminating against you.

-What is race discrimination?
+What race discrimination is

 Treating you less favourably than another colleague in similar circumstances on grounds of race, colour, nationality, or ethnic or national origins would be direct race discrimination.